Account

-If solar manufacturers would hold a beauty contest among their panels, Solaria could certainly take the first prize.
+If solar manufacturers would hold a beauty contest among their panels, Solaria could take the first prize.
 The looks and the high price of modules from this American manufacturer certainly leave an impression.
-However, it’s not just for the show.
+It’s not just for the show.
 American engineers have devised their own design which makes their PV modules special in many different ways.
 Let’s examine these ways closely in our Solaria solar panels review.

 What makes Solaria solar panels so different from others is their approach to photovoltaic cells.
 American engineers slice solar cells into 5-6 strips and these strips are overlaid to create an electrical connection between them.
 It’s a bit like laying shingles on a roof.
 As a result, a shingled solar panel doesn’t need busbars, thin copper ribbons or wires that usually connect solar cells together in a module.
-Without busbars a panel gets a much more uniform look which makes it more appealing to an eye.
+Without busbars, a panel gets a much more uniform look which makes it more appealing to an eye.

 The fact that a PV module doesn’t have busbars also makes it more reliable since busbar failures are excluded.
 Solar shingles are glued together with a conductive adhesive and overall a shingled solar panel is even more resistant to mechanical pressure than a standard PV module.